Last updated: May 4, 2026

 Local resources

-- Illinois Department on Aging: The Senior HelpLine and Area Agencies on Aging locator can connect seniors and caregivers to local help.
-Senior HelpLine: 1-800-252-8966.
-Relay: 711 TRS.
+- Illinois Department on Aging: The Senior HelpLine can connect seniors and caregivers to local help.
+Call 1-800-252-8966.
+Relay users can dial 711.
+Our Illinois aging agencies guide can also help you find the right regional office.

-- Cook County help: The Cook County Assessor exemptions page lists phone help at 312-443-7550 and includes Spanish video help.
+- Cook County help: The Cook County Assessor lists phone help at 312-443-7550 and has exemption materials in several languages.

 - Free legal help in Cook County: The Center for Disability & Elder Law serves low-income seniors and people with disabilities in Chicago and suburban Cook County.
 Phone: 312-376-1880.